Phone-GWP-group

 If your business uses any returnable packaging or even warehouse picking bins, you may have heard of Correx®.

-Correx® is a corrugated plastic material.
-It is durable, hardwearing, water resistant and available in various grades and colours.
+Correx® is a corrugated plastic material that is durable, hardwearing, water-resistant, and available in various grades and colours.
 Its use is widespread for signage, floor protection, and reusable packaging.
 The term Correx® is a trademark of Corplex.

 Contents